Joyce Collin-Smith: Career

 Collin-Smith's writings explored her ideas of spirituality, combining her ideas of traditional Western and Eastern philosophies with modern schools of thought.
-Her works included Call No Man Master (1988) and Of Fire & Music (2006).
+In 1988, she wrote an autobiographical work Call No Man Master, in which she recorded her spiritual adventures.
+Her other works include The Pathless Land (2003), an exploration of esoteric experience, and two novels, the best-seller Locusts and Wild Honey (1954) and Of Fire & Music (2006).